I7-Examples/Bronze/docs/source.txt

 To decide what room is the ultimate location of (item - a thing):
 	let place be the holder of the item;
-	while the place is a thing, let the place be the holder of the place;
+	while the place is a thing:
+		let the place be the holder of the place;
 	if the place is a room, decide on the place.

 To decide what thing is the visible shell of (item - a thing):
 	if item is visible, decide on the item;
 	let place be the holder of the item;
-	while place is a thing and place is not visible, let place be the holder of the place;
+	while place is a thing and place is not visible: let place be the holder of the place;
 	if the place is visible, decide on the place.

 To say more: